 INTRODUCTION Egypt and Syria, the two biggest military powers in the Arab world, have announced the formation of a unified political command setting the seal on detents after more than a year of antagonism.

-INTRODUCTION Egypt and Syria, the two biggest military powers in the Arab world, have announced the formation of a unified political command setting the seal on detents after more than a year of antagonism.
+Background: INTRODUCTION Egypt and Syria, the two biggest military powers in the Arab world, have announced the formation of a unified political command setting the seal on detents after more than a year of antagonism.
 The announcement, made on Friday (4 February) came one day after a brief visit to Cairo by the Syrian Foreign Minister, Abdel Halim Khaddam.
 It coincided with the appearance of the United Nations Secretary General, Dr. Kurt Waldheim, at the start of a Middle East tour.

 SYNOPSIS: Mr. Khaddam arrived in Cairo with a personal message from the Syrian President, Hafez Al-Assad, to the Egyptian President Anwar Sadat.
 Last year the two leaders had sharply different views on handling the Middle East crisis and the civil war in Lebanon.